Motunz/Hosting-a-Web-Application-on-AWS/README.md

 # Hosting a Web Application on AWS
- This project is aimed at hosting a web application on AWS to ensure cost effectiveness, scalabily and high availability.
+ This project is aimed at hosting a web application on AWS to ensure cost effectiveness, scalability and high availability.